 Now another interesting fact is Armani do not hire out garments so for this extra production value the suit would have to be purchased out right.
 So the wardrobe recommendation of the art director to improve the production values cost an extra $4,000 over a perfectly suitable rented outfit costing approximately $150.
 But does a couple of thousand dollars matter in the whole scheme of things?

 Besides, luckily the actor chosen was exactly the same size (including leg length) as the agency art director, so the ‘worn only once’ Armani suit did not go to waste.
-It is hanging in the art director’s wardrobe and will be worn to the next creative awards night.
+It hangs in the art director’s wardrobe and will be worn to the next creative awards night.

 “Not My Money”